snehagn/Programming-Projects/README.md

 # Programming-Projects

-This repository containes codes used in my projects.
+This repository contains codes used in my projects.